lacounty-isab/workshops/docusaurus/docs/git/branches/branchnames.md

 sidebar_label: Naming Branches
 ---

-Some times forward slashes are used to organize branches hierarchically (e.g. `da/issue23` or `pubdef/issue45`).
+Sometimes forward slashes are used to organize branches hierarchically (e.g. `da/issue23` or `pubdef/issue45`).
 Using hierachical branch names works fine so long as you observe the following **cautionary note**.